 Sometimes a stereotype is used in a negative way, but often we use them because they are the only things we know about the country we are talking about.
-They are often based in a truth about the country, and can be a part of life in that country.
+They are often based on a truth about the country and can be a part of life in that country.

 An English Village is today’s topic.
 When you search for an image of ‘English Village’ you might find something like this

 You might think that living in an English village is all thatched cottages, red telephone boxes, and Sunday afternoon cricket.
 That is certainly the stereotype!

 If you live in a city, you might also think that living in a village like this would be boring, that there might not be much to do, but you would be surprised how busy life in a small community can be.

 We asked our contributor Liz to tell us what it is really like to live in a small English village not far from the capital city, London.

 Tucked neatly just inside the M25 near Junction 3 is a tiny little village called Crockenhill, which is where I live.
 Crockenhill is just outside Swanley in North Kent.
 It is in the middle of the countryside, surrounded by fields of wheat and rape seed, but when the wind blows in the right direction you can hear the cars zooming round the track at the famous Brands Hatch racing circuit, which is only a few miles away.

 These kind of contrasts make Crockenhill such an interesting and fun place to live.
 Hardly anyone has heard of it, but either in the village, or very close by, there are lots of special and exciting things to do, throughout the year.